Nemexur/infra/README.md

 ### Applications

 All of the values in hierarchy below are tags (**lowercased**) in [main.yml](main.yml).
 Highlighted words indicate servers the tag is being used with.
-There are probably some mistakes in the structure below.
+There are few mistakes in the structure below probably.

 - [VPN](https://github.com/WeeJeWel/wg-easy) - setup WireGuard Easy container `Monitoring`.
 - Essential - essential setup like users, groups and powersaving `Home/Monitoring`.